Same-sex marriage in New Mexico: District Court

 On March 21, 2013, in Griego v.
 Oliver, Rose Griego and her partner, along with another lesbian couple, represented by the American Civil Liberties Union and others, filed a lawsuit in State District Court in Albuquerque challenging the Bernalillo County clerk's refusal to issue them marriage licenses.
 On June 6, the plaintiffs filed an amended complaint where they were joined by three more same-sex couples seeking relief.
 On August 16, the plaintiffs filed a second amended complaint, adding one more couple seeking relief, while also claiming that New Mexico's refusal to recognize their marriages "deprives [the plaintiffs] of hundreds of protections, benefits, and obligations of marriage that the federal government now provides to married same-sex couples in light of the United States Supreme Court's decision in United States v.
 Windsor."

 On August 26, District Court Judge Alan M. Malott ruled for the plaintiffs, finding that prohibiting the issuance of marriage licenses to same-sex couples "[is] unconstitutional and unenforceable under Article II, Section 18, New Mexico Constitution."
 He ordered the clerks in Bernalillo and Santa Fe counties to issue marriage licenses to all same-sex couples otherwise qualified.
 The Bernalillo County Clerk's Office indicated it would do so beginning on August 27, and Santa Fe County was already issuing them.

 On August 29, 2013, New Mexico's 33 county clerks voted to ask the New Mexico Supreme Court to rule on the legality of same-sex marriage.
 The Supreme Court on August 16 had rejected a request to consolidate and hear the same-sex marriage lawsuits being heard in several lower courts.
 On September 5, an attorney for the New Mexico Association of Counties filed a request on the clerks' behalf to be allowed to intervene in Griego v.
 Oliver.
 The clerks were not appealing the decision in that case, but asked the Supreme Court to halt the lawsuits against them in district court until it clarified New Mexico law for the lower courts, including the issuance of licenses to same-sex couples and the clerks' authority to modify the forms used.
 The two clerks who were defendants in Griego v.
 Oliver were not joining their peers in this action because they were already parties to the case.
 The Supreme Court heard the Association's petition on October 23.
-On September 3, Judge Malott reopened the case, and allowed the group to intervene and granted final declaratory judgement to the plaintiffs, allowing the Association to seek further review by the state Supreme Court.
+On September 3, Judge Malott reopened the case, and allowed the group to intervene and granted final declaratory judgement to the plaintiffs, allowing the Association to seek further review by the Supreme Court.